Money and duty free for Senegal

 Senegal is part of the French Monetary Area.
 Only currency issued by the Banque des États de l'Afrique de l'Ouest (Bank of West African States) is valid; currency issued by the Banque des États de l'Afrique Centrale (Bank of Central African States) is not.
 The CFA Franc is pegged to the Euro.

-American Express is the most widely accepted, although Diners Club, MasterCard and Visa have limited use.
-Commissions are added for the use of credit cards and many businesses may not accept payments with foreign cards.
-It is best to carry cash for the majority of transactions
+American Express and Visa are more widely accepted than other credit cards.
+Fees are added for the use of credit cards and many businesses may not accept payments with foreign cards.
+It is best to carry cash for the majority of transactions.

 There are ATMs throughout Senegal and fairly widespread across Dakar.
-However, many do not accept foreign cards.
+However, check if they accept foreign cards first.
 Société Générale de Banque au Sénégal is said to be accepting foreign ATM cards but do check diligently before using.

 Mon-Fri 0830-1100 and 1400-1600.

-Money-changers can be found throughout Senegal, with exchange rates generally more favourable at border points.
-However, be careful to keep your money in a secure place and watch out for scams.
+Money changers can be found throughout Senegal, with exchange rates generally more favourable at border points.
+However, keep your money safe and watch out for scams.

 Senegal duty free